amurdock/testing/README.md

 `docker-compose build`

 ## run
-Run the following command and once complete navigator to [http://localhost:3000](http://localhost:3000).
+Run the following command.
 `docker-compose up`
-Should see something similar to
+Once complete navigator to [http://localhost:3000](http://localhost:3000) and your should see something similar to

 ![](bin/app.png)

 Once you've got an idea of what the app is trying to achieve stop `docker-compose` via _ctrl+c_.
 This stops ports conflicting when you come to test using pact.

 ## testing